-The city of Colleyville will begin relocating water and sanitary sewer lines along Colleyville Boulevard.
+In anticipation of Phase II of the Colleyville Boulevard reconstruction project, the city of Colleyville will begin relocating water and sanitary sewer lines along Colleyville Boulevard.
 This work will be accomplished primarily in the rights-of-way adjacent to the roadway.
 Crews will bore horizontally along the roadway to provide a new location for the water and sewer lines.

 Dale Crown, P.E.